painebenjamin/taproot/README.md

 ### Invoking Tasks

-Run `taproot invoke` to run any supported task from the command line.
+Run `taproot invoke` to run any task from the command line.
 All parameters to the task can be passed as flags to the call using kebab-case, e.g.:

 ```sh
 taproot invoke image-generation:stable-diffusion-xl \